guijoe/World-Prayer-App/README.md

 ## Contributing

 We welcome contributions from developers of all backgrounds and experience levels!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+Thank you so much for your contributions.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Acknowledgments